- Dreading work or avoiding others?

 In addition to gender role expectations, Asian American women also likely had to contend with the model minority expectations both at work and at home, while trying to determine our own values and priorities.
 You may also have had to learn to straddle between expectations at home if you have more traditional elders, and to code-switch to find your voice in the workplace.
 Gotten conflicting messages when you switch between contexts–of being too loud, too quiet, too emotional or too cold, not smiling enough, too ambitious, etc.?

 What are some ways that you’re taking care of yourself so that you can be more present, so that you could actually be healthy while being with others?
 Are you regularly making time to incorporate what nourishes you, what feeds you?
 Do you have a community where you feel a sense of belonging and acceptance for who you are?
-Do you find it hard to take these self-compassionate steps?
+Do you find it hard to take self-compassionate steps?

 If you continue to have difficulties staying centered, finding yourself in tears easily or irritable too often, frequently find yourself drained of energy or not motivated at all, then please seek professional help with a licensed mental health professional.
-You deserve to be well, to be who you truly are, to focus on your own health!
-You deserve time to explore your interests, what rejuvenates you, to reconnect with that powerful, centered being in you, so that you can actually feel more present and be more at ease when you’re with others.
+You deserve to be well, to be who you truly are, to take steps to focus on your own health!
+You deserve time to explore your emotions, what depletes and what rejuvenates you, to reconnect with that powerful, centered being in you, so that you can actually feel more present and be more at ease when you’re with others.

 Please also feel free to call me at 408-828-8375 or send me an email to inquire further.